DFHack/dfhack/docs/guides/modding-guide.rst

 Getting used to gm-editor and DFStructs exploration
 ---------------------------------------------------

 So how could you have known about the field and type we just used?
+Well, there are two main tools for discovering the various fields in the game's data structures.
+The first is the ``df-structures`` repository (at https://github.com/DFHack/df-structures) that contains XML files denoting the contents of the game's structures.
+The second is the script ``gui/gm-editor`` which is an interactive data explorer.
+You can run the script while objects like units are selected to view the data within them.
+You can also pass ``scr`` as an argument to the script to view the data for the current screen.
+Press ? while the script is active to view help.

-s
+Familiarising yourself with the many structs of the game will help with ideas immensely, and you can always ask for help in the right places (e.g. DFHack's Discord).

 Detecting triggers
 ------------------